hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 #### 1.5.1 [Classes Introduction](https://launchschool.com/gists/6ba85481)

 The ECMAScript 6 (ES6) standard added the `class` keyword to JavaScript.
-In effect, classes act like **syntactic sugar** -- syntax designed to be easier to read or use -- that makes it easier for programmers to migrate to JavaScript from other OOP languages.
-The `class` statement gets translated behind the scenes to a constructor function and a prototype object, and the class name refers to the constructor function.
-In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.
+In effect, classes act like **syntactic sugar** -- syntax designed to be easier to read or use -- that makes it easier for programmers to migrate to JavaScript from other OOP languages. *The `class` statement gets translated behind the scenes to a constructor function and a prototype object, and the class name refers to the constructor function.* In essence, they provide little more than a more natural and possibly familiar way to create constructors and prototypes.

 The syntax for defining classes is similar to that of defining functions.
 In particular, both functions and classes have two significant definition styles: declarations and expressions.

 ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
 As with functions, they are first-class citizens and come in the form of declarations and expressions.
 Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.
 Classes allow for static methods by using the `static` modifier.

 A class is a kind of template for creating concrete objects of that type.
 Each concrete object is called an instance of the class.
-The process of creating an instance is performed by a special function called a constructor.
+The process of creating an instance is performed by a special function called a **constructor**.
 We pass the constructor values for any internal state that we want to initialize in the new instance.

-#### 1.5.2 A Simple Type
+#### 1.5.2 A Simple Type - Constructor and Prototype Pattern

 Before we get into the `class` syntax, let's first define a simple `Rectangle` type using the familiar **constructor** and **prototype** pattern: